AAx13/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 * All your modules should have a documentation `(python3 -c               'print(__import__("my_module").__doc__)')`
 * All your classes should have a documentation `(python3 -c 'print(__import__("my_module").MyClass.__doc__)')`
 * All your functions (inside and outside a class) should have a documentation `(python3 -c 'print(__import__("my_module").my_function.__doc__)'` and `python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')`
+* You are not allowed to import any module

 ## Modules
 An empty class `Rectangle` that defines a rectangle.